Plork/telegraf-cookbook/CONTRIBUTING.md

 We have a 3 step process for contributions:

 1. Commit changes to a git branch.
-2. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
+2. Create a GitHub Pull Request for your change.
 3. Perform a [Code Review](#code-review-process) with the cookbook maintainers on the pull request.

 ### Pull Request Requirements